 The Scientific area of learning is concerned with increasing pupils’ knowledge and understanding of our world and with developing skills associated with Science as a process of enquiry.
-It will develop the natural curiosity of the child, encourage respect for living organisms and the physical environment and provide opportunities for critical evaluation of evidence.
+This will involve exciting, practical hands on experiences that develop the natural curiosity of the child, encourage respect for living organisms and the physical environment and provide opportunities for critical evaluation of evidence.

 Through our Science Curriculum, all pupils will develop a sense of curiosity, awe and wonder.
 They will develop an enquiring mind and have the confidence to question why and how things happen in an ever-changing scientific world.